GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

         message = json.loads(urllib.unquote(self.request.body))
         attributes = message['message']['attributes']

-    `attributes` is a key:value dictionary where the keys are the Pub/Sub attribute names and the values are the attribute values.
+    `attributes` is a key:value dictionary where the keys are the Cloud Pub/Sub attribute names and the values are the attribute values.

 1. Acknowledge the reception of the Cloud Pub/Sub message.